Workaway

 Workaway is a platform that allows members to arrange homestays and cultural exchange.
-Volunteers or "Workawayers", are expected to contribute a pre-agreed amount of time per day in exchange for lodging and food, which is provided by their host.
+Volunteers or "workawayers", are expected to contribute a pre-agreed amount of time per day in exchange for lodging and food, which is provided by their host.

-How it works

-Hosts register at workaway.info and are expected to provide information about themselves, the type of help they require to be performed, the accommodation they offer and the sort of person they are expecting.
-Workawayers create an online profile including personal details and any specific skills they might have, after which they can contact hosts through the website and discuss a possible exchange.
+The opportunities on offer are varied.
+Some types of volunteering available include gardening, animal-care, cooking and farming, as well as more specialist and niche help requests.
+The duration of an exchange can range from as little as a few days to over a year.